Al-Sad/PW-WVD/README.md

 Transactions on Signal Processing*, 2021.

 The MATLAB scripts, functions, and datasets listed in this repository are used to produce results, and supporting figures illustrated in the paper.
-A detailed description for the MATLAB package can be found in Readme.pdf.

 ## Demo Scripts:

 The developed PW-WVD package contains the following demo scripts within its main
 directory:

+### Demo_1_example_simulation.m

-1.  *Demo_1_example_simulation.m*: This demo script produces the results that are depicted in Fig. 2 of the paper.
+-   Description: This demo script produces the results that are depicted in Fig.
+    2 of the paper.

+-   Process: It generates an example 2-component non-stationary signal and computes its PW-WVD, WVD, and the WVD cross-terms.
+In addition, it shows the signal IA, IF, and time-support functions.

+### Demo_2_tfd_comparison.m

-2.  *Demo_2_tfd_comparison.m*: This demo script produces the results that are depicted in Fig. 3 of the paper.
+-   Description: This demo script produces the results that are depicted in Fig.
+    3 of the paper.

+-   Process: It generates an example 2-component non-stationary signal and computes the signal ideal TFD, PW-WVD, and the MPD using chirplet atoms.
+    Note that the MPD is precomputed and saved in *MPD_example.mat*.

+### Demo_3_resolution_visualization.m

-3.  *Demo_3_resolution_visualization.m*: This demo script produces the illustration in Fig. 4 of the paper.
+-   Description: This demo script produces the illustration in Fig. 4 of the paper.

+-   Process: It yields a one-dimensional visual interpretation for the proposed TFD resolution measure.

+### Demo_4_measure_comparison.m

-4.  *Demo_4_measure_comparison.m:* This demo script produces the results that are depicted in Figs. 5 and 6 of the paper.
+-   Description: This demo script produces the results that are depicted in Figs. 5 and 6 of the paper.

+-   Process: It compares the proposed average TFD performance with the NIR and Reinhold measures using the CKD of the example signal generated in *Demo_2_tfd_comparison.m*.
+In addition, it illustrates the TFD performance progression by computing the CKD at four increasing performance levels.
+Note that the CKD optimization is precomputed.

+### Demo_5_performance_results.m

-5.  \*Demo_5_performance\_results.\*m: This demo script produces the results that are depicted in Fig. 7 and Table I of the paper.
+-   Description: This demo script produces the results that are depicted in Fig.
+    7 and Table I of the paper.

+-   Process: It yields the TFD performance evaluation results using the proposed measures.
+It uses the database signal parameters saved in *pw_wvd_database.mat* and the 12 TFD evaluations saved in *perf_pwvd.mat*, *perf_spwvd.mat*, *perf_ed.mat*, *perf_bjd.mat*, *perf_bd.mat*, *perf_mbd.mat*, *perf_embd.mat*, *perf_ckd.mat*, *perf_rgd.mat*,
+    *perf_mdd.mat*, *perf_dgf.mat*, and *perf_mpd.mat*.

+### Demo_6_computational_complexity.m

-6.  *Demo_6_computational_complexity.m*: This demo script produces the results that are depicted in Fig. 8 of the paper.
+-   Description: This demo script produces the results that are depicted in Fig.
+    8 of the paper.

+-   Process: It produces the TFD computational complexity measured in terms of averaged processing time.
+It uses the 12 TFD computational complexity evaluations saved in *comtime_pwvd.mat*, *comtime_spwvd.mat*, *comtime_ed.mat*, *comtime_bjd.mat*, *comtime_bd.mat*, *comtime_mbd.mat*, *comtime_embd.mat*, *comtime_ckd.mat*, *comtime_rgd.mat*, *comtime_mdd.mat*,
+    *comtime_dgf.mat*, and *comtime_mpd.mat*.

+### Demo_7_inner_terms.m

-7.  *Demo_7_inner_terms.m*: This demo script produces the results that are depicted in Fig. A.1 of the paper.
+-   Description: This demo script produces the results that are depicted in Fig.
+    A.1 of the paper.

+-   Process: It generates an example mono-component non-stationary signal with non-linear IF and computes the WVD auto-terms and inner-terms using the formulation in Appendix A.

 ## Main Scripts: